inducer/uiuc-academic-integrity/doc/chairing-a-hearing.md

 Unless you have strong reasons to do otherwise, please use Box’s “notes” feature for authoring and sharing committee reports.
 Not only does this allow collaborative editing with your committee members, it is also FERPA compliant, unlike sending reports via email.

 Once the report is finished and approved, please share it with Andreas (via the built-in “Share” feature) *and* send a separate email to him mentioning that the report is complete and ready for processing.
 If there are issues with the report, Andreas will provide feedback typically via notes on the report directly in Box, allowing you to address them.
-Once done, once again please send a quick email to indicate that the revisions have been completed and approved by the committee.
+Once done, once again please send a quick email to indicate that the revisions have been completed and approved by the committee. **UNDER NO CIRCUMSTANCES** should you enter the report into the FAIR portal, since the student may be able to see it there prior to final review.

 While the FAIR portal allows you to do so, **PLEASE DO NOT UNDER ANY CIRCUMSTANCES send the report to the student**.